 - Disposable g strings and shower caps

-- 18 in 1 intensive treatment
+- 18 in 1 Intensive treatment

 DO: This may seem like a no-brainer but investing in a premium security system is key.
-Installing quality surveillance cameras and security shutters are vital for the safety and protection of your clients and your business.
+Installing quality surveillance cameras and security shutters is vital for the safety and protection of your clients and your business.

-DON’T: Over buy your stock.
+DON'T: Overbuy your stock.
 Starting your new business venture will be exciting and going credit card happy under a business name will put you at risk of buying unnecessary things that will put you at a loss when starting out.
 Buy what you need at first and then see what you may need afterwards in the following weeks to see what products or items have proven to be successful and what have proven to be a flop.

 AT-HOME SALON - Alyce's salon at home

-After attending a private college and completing a certificate 4 in hairdressing, she worked in a few salons (three) in a span of the year but realised the long hours didn’t suit her as well as the money wasn’t appealing enough for her at the time working for someone else.
+After attending a private college and completing a Certificate 4 in hairdressing, she worked in a few salons (three) in a span of the year but realised the long hours didn't suit her as well as the money wasn't appealing enough for her at the time working for someone else.
 After realising that she was still passionate about the hair industry, but felt like she could hustle on her own, she wanted to be her own boss.

 Looking into the future, being a newlywed and with kids soon on the cards, she decided to do up her own space in her new home that would allow her to be close to her babies as well as still earn an income.
 This meant she could work on her own terms and create her own schedule.
-She had built her house in 2009 and set up her salon in her double garage, taking up half of the garage space, creating two workstations.
+She had built her house in 2009 and set up her salon in her double garage, taking up half of the garage space, and creating two workstations.
 Bunnings and Kmart proved to be a lifesaver in setting up her own little salon.
 Bunnings provided the goods for laying down linoleum and Kmart was great for shelving, storage and decorations that she used to personalise her home salon.

 She had to call a plumber to come and install the basin.
-When the house was getting built, she knew she had to do extra waterproofing in the garage as her laundry room is located in the garage as well, so she pre-planned for this, the clever cookie that she is, always planning ahead for come what may.
-She had to call an electrician to install extra downlights for better lighting in her home salon, especially for the night clients.
+When the house was getting built, she knew she had to do extra waterproofing in the garage as her laundry room is located in the garage as well, so she pre-planned for this, the clever cookie that she is, always planning ahead for what may come.
+She had to call an electrician to install extra downlights for better lighting in her home salon, especially for night clients.
 Alyce also had the passion and ambition to run this home business successfully for years, which allowed her the flexibility of being at home to care for her kids.

-For at home business, Alyce mostly relied on word of mouth through friends and family as this was way before Instagram had become the conglomerate advertising machine that it is today.
-So even with the old fashioned word of mouth, this still kept her busy!
+For at-home business, Alyce mostly relied on word of mouth through friends and family as this was way before Instagram had become the conglomerate advertising machine that it is today.
+So even with the old-fashioned word of mouth, this still kept her busy!